mhpi/hydroDL/README.md

+# Citations

+If you find our code to be useful, please cite the following papers:

+K. Fang, M. Pan, and CP.
+Shen, [The value of SMAP for long-term soil moisture estimation with the help of deep learning], Transactions on Geoscience and Remote Sensing, doi: 10.1109/TGRS.2018.2872131 (2018) https://ieeexplore.ieee.org/document/8497052

+K. Fang, CP.
+Shen, D. Kifer and X. Yang, [Prolongation of SMAP to Spatio-temporally Seamless Coverage of Continental US Using a Deep Learning Neural Network], Geophysical Research Letters, doi: 10.1002/2017GL075619, preprint accessible at: arXiv:1707.06611 (2017) https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2017GL075619

+Shen, CP., [A trans-disciplinary review of deep learning research and its relevance for water resources scientists], Water Resources Research.
+54(11), 8558-8593, doi: 10.1029/2018WR022643 (2018) https://doi.org/10.1029/2018WR022643

 # Example
 Two examples with sample data are wrapped up including
  - [train a LSTM network to learn SMAP soil moisture](example/train-lstm.py)